vdafeider/vdafeider/README.md

 </picture>

 - 👋 Hi, I’m @vdafeider
-- 👀 I’m interested in Web development and Data Anaylics
+- 👀 Expertise in Web development and data Analytics
-- 💞️ I’m looking to collaborate on some project
+- 💞️ Available for project collaboration